 - Adverbs of manner

 - Adverbs of place

 Adverbs of Degree

 These are used to describe the degree or intensity of an action.
-These will often be placed before the verb.
+These will often be placed before the verb or adjective.

 Adverbs of degree examples: very, nearly, almost, hardly, extremely